sanyaade-machine-learning/jarbas-core/README.md

 # TODOS

-        - make api try to use websocket and only use https as fallback
         - client in javascript that connects a browser websocket chat to a server-mycroft
         - adapt context field per user
         - converse per user